BenSheridanEdwards/CreatorScout/VPS_SETUP.md

 - ✅ Auto-deploying on every git push
 - ✅ Backed by PostgreSQL
 - ✅ Managed by PM2 (auto-restart on crash)
-- ✅ Using GoLogin + SmartProxy for safety
+- ✅ Using AdsPower + SmartProxy for safety

 ### Quick Links
 - **Server:** `ssh scout@YOUR_SERVER_IP`